-Source: data obtained by the Council and classified based on the expense description as determined by the
+Source: data obtained by the Council and classified based on the expense description as determined by the relevant cardholder.
+We did not audit the accuracy of these descriptions.

 4. Audit Observations

 #4.1 Opportunity for improving the process for analysing the credit card use and expenditure